 As soon as we saw his work, we knew he would be a valuable asset to Nichols & Simpson.
 The strikingly beautiful cases on the organ at Hendrix College are largely his work; when you look at them, you will know why we are so proud to have him as a part of our team.

-David Scribner, pipe organ technician, is originally from Chicago, Illinois, and studied organ and church music at DePaul university with Arthur C. Becker and René Dosogne.
+David is originally from Chicago, Illinois, and studied organ and church music at DePaul university with Arthur C. Becker and René Dosogne.
 During his time at DePaul, he served as Assistant Organist at the University Church under Dr. Becker and followed him as Organist and Choirmaster of the church.
-Since then, he has held various other Organist / Choirmaster positions around the country, and also has worked for several other organbuilders.
+Since then, he has held various other Organist/Choirmaster positions around the country, and also has worked for several other organbuilders.
 He is a member of the American Institute of Organbuilders.

-Duane Vanderpluym, one of our woodworkers, came to Nichols & Simpson from one of our sub-contractors, where he had built for himself an impressive reputation in the fields of furniture and cabinet construction.
+Duane came to Nichols & Simpson from one of our sub-contractors, where he had built for himself an impressive reputation in the fields of furniture and cabinet construction.
 In a relatively short period of time, Duane has become quite proficient in the art of building organ windchests.
 We at Nichols & Simpson are especially impressed with the obvious pride Duane takes in the work he does.
-His attention to detail and his "fussiness" about getting things Exactly Right are part of what makes him an excellent team player here at Nichols & Simpson.
+His attention to detail and his “fussiness” about getting things exactly right are part of what makes him an excellent team player here at Nichols & Simpson.
 In September, 2003, Duane, a proud member of the Army National Guard, was activated for the first of two tours of duty in Iraq.
-We are thankful for his safe return.
-Please remember Duane and all the men and women serving our nation in uniform.
 Since returning to Nichols & Simpson, Duane has completed coursework and earned an Associate of Science degree in General Studies, with honors!

-Bryan Gray, our office manager, grew up in southwest Louisiana and began studying piano and organ at age 8.
-He earned Bachelors degrees in Organ and Music Theory / Composition.
+Bryan grew up in southwest Louisiana and began studying piano and organ at age 8.
+He earned Bachelors degrees in Organ and Music Theory/Composition.
 In 1992, he joined Nichols & Simpson as office manager.
 Bryan is our main CADD technician and also tends to all the general office duties.